- Products and Services

 The best environmental monitoring and validation processes are designed with the desired end result in mind from the outset.

-At Cherwell Laboratories we have designed and produced media formulations, settle plate stands, contact plate carriers and air sampler tripods to ensure you get the precise results from your EM program that you need.
+At Cherwell we have designed and produced media formulations, settle plate stands, contact plate carriers and air sampler tripods to ensure you get the precise results from your EM program that you need.

 We have also created bespoke packaging solutions, such as the one we developed for Great Ormond Street Hospital, and our special barrier packs for gamma-irradiated media.